Pylons/deform/docs/basics.rst

    learn about forms.
 But you can also get much the same information at http://docs.pylonsproject.org/projects/colander/dev/

 A schema is composed of one or more *schema node* objects, each typically of the class :class:`colander.SchemaNode`, usually in a nested arrangement.
-Each schema node object has a required *type*, an optional *validator*, an optional *default*, an optional *missing*, an optional *title*, an optional *description*, and a slightly less optional *name*.
+Each schema node object has a required *type*, an optional *preparer* for adjusting data after deserialization, an optional *validator* for deserialized prepared data, an optional *default*, an optional *missing*, an optional *title*, an optional *description*, and a slightly less optional *name*.
+It also accepts *arbitrary* keyword arguments, which are attached directly as attributes to the node instance.

 The *type* of a schema node indicates its data type (such as :class:`colander.Int` or :class:`colander.String`).

+The *preparer* of a schema node is called after deserialization but before validation; it prepares a deserialized value for validation.
+Examples would be to prepend schemes that may be missing on url values or to filter html provided by a rich text editor.
+A preparer is not called during serialization, only during deserialization.

-The *validator* of a schema node is called after deserialization; it makes sure the deserialized value matches a constraint.
+The *validator* of a schema node is called after deserialization and preparation ; it makes sure the value matches a constraint.
 An example of such a validator is provided in the schema above:
 ``validator=colander.Range(0, 200)``.
 A validator is not called after schema node serialization, only after node deserialization.